Paris Cullins: "Blue" period

 Blue Devil #1 (June 1984).
 Cover art by Cullins and Dick Giordano.

 After co-penciling Justice League of America #212 (March 1983) with Rich Buckler, and making his cover debut with The Daring New Adventures of Supergirl #7, Cullins penciled his first full-length comic, Blue Devil #1 (June 1984), starring a superhero he had co-created with writers Gary Cohn and Dan Mishkin earlier that month for a backup feature in The Fury of Firestorm #24 (June 1984).

-The character Blue Devil came about, Cullins said, through "a little story in House of Mystery that was supposed to be, and here’s the truth for that, it was originally designed a short story for Steve Ditko and it was supposed to be like a superhero story, but a monster superhero story, but a short one.
-He said, 'No.' He didn’t want to do it and then they asked me."
+The character Blue Devil came about, Cullins said, through "a little story in House of Mystery that was supposed to be, and here's the truth for that, it was originally designed a short story for Steve Ditko and it was supposed to be like a superhero story, but a monster superhero story, but a short one.
+He said, 'No.' He didn't want to do it and then they asked me."

 Blue Devil ran 31 issues, through cover–date December 1986, with Cullins penciling the first six and Blue Devil Annual #1 (1985), and covers through the end of the run.
 Cullins additionally drew dozens of DC covers and occasional stories through the decade, and numerous character pages for Who's Who: The Definitive Directory of the DC Universe.
 Cullins and writer Len Wein produced a Ted Kord Blue Beetle series for DC, which had acquired the character from the defunct Charlton Comics.
 Cullins penciled issues #1–9, 11–14, and 17–18 (collectively, June 1986–Nov.
 1987).
 He was one of the artists on Batman #400 (Oct.
 1986).

 Cullins began working for Marvel Comics by penciling three six–page High Evolutionary backup stories, one each in the 1988 X-Factor Annual #3, The Punisher Annual #1, and Silver Surfer Annual #1.
 He was still freelancing primarily for DC, collaborating there with writer J. M. DeMatteis on a six-issue miniseries revival (Feb.–July 1988) of Jack Kirby's The Forever People, penciling the stories and covers.
+Cullins said, "I had been given a choice between doing a run of Batman, or one of my life long dreams I being a Jack Kirby enthusiast, The Forever People.
+You can guess which one I took.
+That book changed my professional career as well."
+His work there drew attention and led to assignments for Neal Adams' studio Continuity Associates, "for several advertising companies, and I did work for a newspaper for the elderly called the Grey Panthers. ...
+Meanwhile at DC, I took a job in specialty projects and I did their DC superhero trading cards.
+I was the major designer artist for the first year, as well as their secondary illustrator for their Batman animation licensing bible.
+This is the way it went for years."

 With writer Mark Evanier, primarily, Cullins co-plotted and penciled issues #1–9, 11–12, and 15–18 (collectively, Feb.
 1989–July 1990) of a revival of Kirby's The New Gods.